Dilial/Dilial-API/README.md

 // Get only snapshots
 const snapshots = await getVersions({ type: 'snapshot' });

+// Force fresh data
+const freshVersions = await getVersions({ forceRefresh: true });
 ```

 ## Security

-The account system uses AES-256-GCM encryption to store authentication data.
-The encryption key is stored separately with appropriate file permissions.
-No sensitive data is stored in plain text.
+The account system uses AES-256-GCM encryption with the following security features:

+- Encryption keys are securely generated and stored
+- Tokens and sensitive data are never exposed in plain text
+- When using file storage, proper file permissions are set (0600)
+- Custom storage options allow for advanced security implementations

+## Performance

+- Fast API responses with intelligent caching
+- Adjustable cache duration for version lists and skin data
+- Timeout protection for all network requests
+- Memory-efficient storage of frequently used data

 ## License